briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
 # Opening
-The lights go out while Ben beat boxes with the theme song.

 Ben reveals that Matt lives with Ryan Strelau in Scotland Green Apartments in Mountains View, MN

 <div class="quote">